 No. Item Description 4 Favorites Click Favorites to list only the Channels marked as favorites.
 Click All to list all Channels.
 To add/remove a Favorite, go to List Mode, select a Channel and then right click with the mouse to select Add to Favorite or Remove from Favorite.
-Note: A maximum of 50 channels can be marked as Favorites .
 5 List Mode Click to view the Channel connections in a list that can be sorted by name or with favorites listed first.
 Click the Channel Name heading to change the sort.
-List Mode is discussed on page 163.
+List Mode is discussed on page 149.
 6 Logout Click this button to log out of the Connection Page.
 10 Configure Click this button to return to the main OSD screen.